ongaroleandro/autonomous-mobile-robot/README.md

   * [Testing Arduino code](#testing-arduino-code)

 # Introduction
+This project came about because of the COVID-19 pandemic.
+In normal times I would have had the opportunity to work with the turtlebot3 for one of the courses I am enrolled in.

+Since we were not allowed to have hands-on exercise sessions and sending every student a turtlebot3 was not possible, the exercise sessions mainly consisted of completing partially written code in Python.
+I should note however that the goal of the exercise session was not to learn how to write code for a robot, but to grasps the concepts from the lectures (e.g. the kallman filter and different path planning algorithms).

+While the exercise sessions succeeded in this area, I was still itching to learn how to write code for a robot and to see this code in action.
+Throughout the semester I started my research on what was needed to make a turtlebot3-like robot and devised a sort of action plan.
+After my exams I finally started this project.

 Tasks:
 - [x] Setting up ROS on rpi and laptop.
 - [x] Installing RTABMAP ros.